Student Billing and Payment

 ||No refund: after 2nd Friday

-*Refund from second term classes will be calculated beginning with the start date of the second term.
+*Refund from term/session courses will be calculated beginning with the start date of the term/session.

 Students receiving federal and state aid will be subject to federal and state program refund policies before any refund is made to the student.
 Institutional financial aid, excluding scholarships, will be subject to the federal refund calculation for students who withdraw, are dismissed, or take a Leave of Absence (LOA) prior to completing 60% of the semester term.
 Federal refund calculation includes prescribed methods of returning federal and state aid to those programs.
 Samples of refund calculations are available upon request from the Financial Aid Office.